-The railway undertaking must sign a local agreement with the local manager of the operating body (manager I-TO Area) for the service facility or the group of service facilities in which it wishes to carry out operations.
+The railway undertaking must sign a local agreement with Infrabel (manager I-TO Area - see contact details in appendix D.9) for the service facility or the group of service facilities in which it wishes to carry out operations.

 The local agreement sets out the practical arrangements for the use of the service facilities concerned.